5 things to do before writing an estimate

 The first thing you should do is listen carefully to what the client is saying.
 If you’re confused at any point, ask the client to clarify what they want from an ideal seller.
 Asking questions will stop you from making assumptions that might prevent you from winning the project.

-During your first call with them, listen carefully to what factors they are stressing.
+During your first call with a client, listen carefully to what factors they are stressing.

 Do they repeatedly refer to costs and minimising their budget?
 Are they looking for a high-quality product or service?